When Should You Choose a Generalist Recruiter Over a Specialist?

 You Want the Experience to Be Like Working With Your Own HR Team

-Ideally, your own HR team would make all the hires and find you the best candidates with no problem.
+Ideally, your own HR team would make all the hires and find you the best candidates in the job market with no problem.
 Sometimes things work that way.
 Other times, however, you need to bring in outside help.

 When you need outside help, you’re going to want working with your partner to be as much like working with your own people as it can be.
 That means finding a recruiter who takes the time to get to know you and your business.
 That can happen with a specialized recruiter or a general recruiter.
 Any recruiter who is dedicated to giving a high level of service will take the effort to become part of the team.